ethereumq/go-ethereum/README.md

  * Bump the memory allowance of the database to 512MB (`--cache=512`), which can help significantly in sync times especially for HDD users.
 This flag is optional and you can set it as high or as low as you'd like, though we'd recommend the 512MB - 2GB range.
- * Start up Geth's built-in interactive [JavaScript console](https://github.com/ethereumq/go-ethereumq/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereumq/wiki/wiki/JavaScript-API) as well as Geth's own [management APIs](https://github.com/ethereumq/go-ethereumq/wiki/Management-APIs).
+ * Start up Gethq's built-in interactive [JavaScript console](https://github.com/ethereumq/go-ethereumq/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereumq/wiki/wiki/JavaScript-API) as well as Gethq's own [management APIs](https://github.com/ethereumq/go-ethereumq/wiki/Management-APIs).
-   This too is optional and if you leave it out you can always attach to an already running gethq instance with `geth attach`.
+   This too is optional and if you leave it out you can always attach to an already running gethq instance with `gethq attach`.

 ### Full node on the  Ethereum Quantum test network